Planning a quick getaway to the City of Brotherly Love? Read on for a detailed look at how to spend a weekend in Philadelphia.

 If you want to be near the action but not quite in the middle of it, you can look to neighboring areas such as Logan Square or Society Hill.

-Now You Know What To Do With 2 Days in Philadelphia
+FAQs for What to Do with 2 Days in Philadelphia

 That about does it for an epic weekend in Philadelphia.
 I hope you enjoy your trip to the City of Brotherly Love so much that you want to come back.
 It’s definitely a city you can return to again and again and always discover something new.

 As you can see, while Philly may live in the very big shadow of New York, it has plenty to offer travelers!
-Book your trip and enjoy your 2 days in the city.
+Book your trip and enjoy your 2 days in Philadelphia.

 Have you been to Philadelphia?
 Got a great attraction, restaurant, or bar to recommend?
 Drop a comment below!